 Thongs are low-rise types of underwear that offer minimal back coverage, with a narrow, thin, T-shape fabric strip on the back.
 The said strip rests between the buttock’s cheeks, so there would be no visible panty lines.
 They also have low-cut leg holes.

 With such a design, you must make sure you choose thongs made of quality material and have the perfect fit.
-Else, you’ll feel uncomfortable, or the underwear can chafe your skin.
+Otherwise, you’ll feel uncomfortable, or the underwear can chafe your skin.

 Offering more back coverage than a thong but less than what the bikini provides, it has a playful and flirty cut but is still useful for daily use.
 This underwear type usually has a wide hip band, eliminating panty lines.